 You can experiment with this idea and find that you can often change the direction of the current in the same part of the body in the same pose.
 For instance, do Utthita Trikonasana independently in the middle of the room.
 The circulation is the normal direction: muscles towards the bones or rasa/plasma to shukra seeman/ovum.
 Now do Utthita Trikonasana at the horse with both feet blocked in using the quarter rounds.
 See how you can reverse the direction of flow even though it is the same pose.

 Same idea with Supta Padangustasana 2 done independently and done using 2 walls to press both feet into.

 No Loss of Energy

-See also Light on Yoga and Light on Pranayama explanation of Savasana not to tilt and loose the energy but to maintain the energy inside the body for fast recovery.
+See also Light on Yoga and Light on Pranayama explanation of Savasana not to tilt and lose the energy but to maintain the energy inside the body for fast recovery.

 What is really different about Iyengar yoga compared with other yogas?

 The technique, you know today the world has improved to such an extent, we call high technics.
 So I thought that each of the poses we do should have zero pressure, that there should be, I have to adjust my muscles, I have to adjust my joints so that the pressure is not too much on one side too less on the other side that’s known as zero pressures, so I thought bringing zero pressures then the moment I learnt to bring zero pressures the mind is to become very light and in that lightness, I learned that there is something in this presentation which gives the mind as an instrument of observation not as an actor.

 Individuality versus Universality